 Capital Orthopaedics & Sports Medicine offers x-rays at all locations, as well as a portable ultrasound machine, MRI, and MRI Arthrograms at our office in Clive.

 MRI testing uses very strong magnetic and radio frequency.
 Due to this, you will be asked a series of questions regarding your surgical and medical history prior to entering the magnetic field.
 Certain implants in your body (electronic or metal) will need to have their MRI compatibility verified to ensure your safety.
 These include but are not limited to: cerebral aneurysm clips, mechanical heart valves, cochlear implants, IUDs, insulin pumps, glucose monitors, or other electronic implanted medical devices.If you have had a previous injury to your eye(s) where metal was removed, it may be necessary to take a preliminary x-ray of your eye(s) before your MRI.
-An MRI technologist will reach out directly if more information is needed.Unfortunately, our facility does not perform MRIs on pregnant patients or those with pacemakers or implanted heart defibrillators.Please arrive 15 minutes prior to your appointment time.
+An MRI technologist will reach out directly if more information is needed.Unfortunately, our facility does not perform MRIs on those with pacemakers or implanted heart defibrillators.Please arrive 15 minutes prior to your appointment time.
 This allows for you to check-in, complete additional screening forms, and dress for your scan.
 The MRI takes approximately 45 minutes, so plan on being at the imaging center for about 1 hour.